api2cart/javascript-sdk/docs/CustomerApi.md

 let apiInstance = new Api2CartOpenApi.CustomerApi();
 let opts = {
-  'pageCursor': "", // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
   'start': 0, // Number | This parameter sets the number from which you want to get entities 'count': 20, // Number | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 'pageCursor': "", // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
+  'ids': "24,25", // String | Retrieves customers specified by ids 'sinceId': "56", // String | Retrieve entities starting from the specified id.
+  'customerListId': "exampleListId", // String | The numeric ID of the customer list in Demandware.
+  'groupId': "3", // String | Customer group_id
-Max allowed count=250 'createdFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their creation date 'createdTo': "2100-08-29 13:45:52", // String | Retrieve entities to their creation date 'modifiedFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their modification date 'modifiedTo': "2100-08-29 13:45:52", // String | Retrieve entities to their modification date 'params': "id,email", // String | Set this parameter in order to choose which entity fields you want to retrieve 'responseFields': "{result{customer}}", // String | Set this parameter in order to choose which entity fields you want to retrieve
+  'storeId': "1", // String | Retrieves customers specified by store id 'avail': false, // Boolean | Defines category's visibility status 'findValue': "mail@gmail.com", // String | Entity search that is specified by some value 'findWhere': "email", // String | Customer search that is specified by field 'createdFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their creation date 'createdTo': "2100-08-29 13:45:52", // String | Retrieve entities to their creation date 'modifiedFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their modification date 'modifiedTo': "2100-08-29 13:45:52", // String | Retrieve entities to their modification date 'sortBy': "value_id", // String | Set field to sort by 'sortDirection': "asc", // String | Set sorting direction 'responseFields': "{result{customer}}", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'exclude': "id,email", // String | Set this parameter in order to choose which entity fields you want to ignore.
+  'params': "id,email", // String | Set this parameter in order to choose which entity fields you want to retrieve 'exclude': "id,email" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'groupId': "3", // String | Customer group_id
-  'storeId': "1", // String | Retrieves customers specified by store id 'customerListId': "exampleListId", // String | The numeric ID of the customer list in Demandware.
-  'avail': false, // Boolean | Defines category's visibility status 'findValue': "mail@gmail.com", // String | Entity search that is specified by some value 'findWhere': "email", // String | Customer search that is specified by field 'sortBy': "value_id", // String | Set field to sort by 'sortDirection': "asc", // String | Set sorting direction 'ids': "24,25", // String | Retrieves customers specified by ids 'sinceId': "56" // String | Retrieve entities starting from the specified id.
 };
 apiInstance.customerList(opts, (error, data, response) => {
   if (error) {